Gazza16/workbook/work_book.md

 4. **Identify** THREE data structures used in the Python programming language and **explain** the reasons for using each.

     *Word count guide: 50 - 100 words on each data structure*

+    Strings:
+	    A string is a data structure represented by characters such as letters, spaces, symbols or numbers.
+Strings can be modified by adding, removing characters or capitalising after creation.
+They are essential for communication between the computer and the person using it.

+    Lists:
+	    A list is a method of storing data in an ordered manner.
+Each item in a list has a corresponding number for knowing it’s location, this is known as an index.
+Lists are useful for storing large numbers of items and knowing the exact location of each by using either build in methods or customer ones.

+    Dicts:
+	    Dicts is another methods of storing large quantities of information but this method is useful if non duplicates are not allowed.
+A dict has a kew and value system which acts like a dictionary.

     <br>